Home » Family Style Dinners » Slow Cooker Braised Beef Short Ribs Recipe

 Overhead shot of a plate filled with short ribs and homemade mashed potatoes garnished with parsley

-• You can also skip the slow cooker and make these right in a dutch oven on the stovetop!
+• You can skip the slow cooker and make these right in a Dutch oven on the stovetop!

-• Follow the recipe instructions below, searing the meat and sauteing the veggies and herbs right in the dutch oven.
+• Follow the recipe instructions below, searing the meat and sauteing the veggies and herbs.

 Overhead shot of a platter filled with short ribs garnished with fresh parsley